-Air Force Airman Joshua M. Klaus, son of Billie Lawhorne of Washington, graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.
-Airmen who complete basic training earn four credits toward an associate degree in applied science through the Community College of the Air Force.
-Klaus is a 2013 graduate of Trinity High School.
+Air Force Airman Brandon M. Batka, son of Andrew and Jessica Batka of Nunica, Mich., and Wayne and Christina Livingston of Bentleyville, graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.
+Airmen who complete basic training earn four credits toward an associate in applied science degree through the Community College of the Air Force.
+Batka is a 2013 graduate of Bentworth Senior High School.

-Air Force Reserve Airman Alexander J. Hurley graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.
-Airmen who complete basic training earn four credits toward an associate degree in applied science through the Community College of the Air Force.
-Hurley is a 2013 graduate of Fort Cherry High School, and his parents are William and Jeanne Hurley of Hickory.
+Air Force Airman 1st Class Luke D. Thompson, son of Lisa and John Thompson of Canonsburg, graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.
+Airmen who complete basic training earn four credits toward an associate in applied science degree through the Community College of the Air Force.
+Thompson earned distinction as an honor graduate.
+He is a 2010 graduate of Canon-McMillan High School.

 Scott Day of Cary, N.C., son of Bob and Charlotte Day of Washington, has been promoted to major in the North Carolina National Guard.
 Day is a 1995 graduate of Trinity High School.
 He received a bachelor’s degree in accounting from Penn State University and a master’s degree in trust and wealth management from Campbell University in North Carolina.
 He was deployed to Afghanistan in 2008 and Kuwait in 2012.
 Day is a certified public accountant and a certified management accountant, and is an accounting manager in the global services division of IBM in Raleigh.